davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 [20pts] tickDown() moves the clock back by 1 minute, which may cause am/pm to flip.
 It may
         also cause the hour and minutes to "wrap around" to the beginning.

-[20pts] The toString() method accepts an input and returns the current time in either
+[20pts] The showTime() method accepts an input and prints the current time in either
         military (24-hour) time, or 12-hour time with am/pm status.
 If either hour or minute is single digit, then a leading 0 is appended.

 [10pts] The setAlarm() and unsetAlarm() methods are properly implemented.